For our freedom and yours: United States

-It is still often invoked in official speeches, including those of then US President George W. Bush regarding Poland's help in the war against Saddam Hussein's regime.
+The motto was invoked in official speeches, including those of then-President George W. Bush regarding Poland's help in the Iraq War.

 Books

 The slogan has also been used as a title of various books in the Polish and English languages, for example For your freedom and ours: The Polish Armed Forces in the Second World War (2003), For Your Freedom and Ours: The Kosciuszko Squadron – Forgotten Heroes of World War II (2003) or For Your Freedom and Ours: Casimir Pulaski, 1745–1779 (2004).

+Contemporary usage

 To this day, Polish foreign policy and diplomacy are guided by a belief that it is Poland's mission to support rights for self-determination, democratic government and a respect for human rights in other countries.

+The slogan 'For our freedom and yours' (Už mūsų ir jūsų laisvę!) was used in Lithuania by representatives of the Sąjūdis movement in the late 1980s and early 1990s which led to the adoption of the Act of the Re-Establishment of the State of Lithuania in 1990 and this way ended the Soviet occupation of Lithuania.
+In 2019, the slogan was used by Lithuanians and Poles during the reburial ceremony of the participants of the January Uprising in Vilnius.
+The Lithuanians continued to use the slogan to support Ukraine in its war with Russia.

+In the context of the wider influence of Romanticism on Polish hip hop, the phrase has been linked to lyrics composed by the rapper Peja.
+The slogan has also been used as a metaphor for understanding the spread of contemporary graffiti within Poland after the fall of the Berlin Wall.